Writing Instruction

 RACERestate, Answer, Cite, ExplainGrades 3–6 — the standard four-step constructed response.

-RACESRestate, Answer, Cite, Evidence, SummarizeGrades 5–8 — adds a closing 'Summarize' sentence and often two pieces of evidence.
+RACESRestate, Answer, Cite, Explain, SummarizeGrades 5–8 — adds a closing 'Summarize' sentence and often a second piece of evidence.

 RACERRestate, Answer, Cite, Explain, Reread/ReflectOlder students who need a self-check step before they finish.